Hirvensaloa/data-analysis-project/README.md

 Program consists of frontend and backend.

 You can run frontend and backend from their folders with command "npm start".
+When running frontend or backend for the first time you need to run command "npm install" to install dependencies.